 The cis-regulatory atlas of the mouse immune system.
 Hideyuki Yoshida, Caleb A. Lareau, Ricardo N. Ramirez, Samuel A. Rose, Barbara Maier, Aleksandra Wroblewska.
 Fiona Desland, Aleksey Chudnovskiy, Arthur Mortha, Claudia Dominguez, Julie Tellier, Edy Kim, Dan Dwyer, Susan Shinton, Tsukasa Nabekura, YiLin Qi, Bingfei Yu, Michelle Robinette, Kiwook Kim, Amy Wagers, Andrew Rhoads, Stephen Nutt, Brian Brown, Sara Mostafavi, Jason Buenrostro, Christophe Benoist, and the Immunological Genome Project Consortium.
 (Cell 2019).

 DNA Rchitect: An R based visualizer for network analysis of chromatin interaction data.
-Ricardo N. Ramirez#, Karni Bedirian#, Simon Gray, Alos Diallo. (accepted Bioinformatics). #Authors contributed equally.
+Ricardo N. Ramirez#, Karni Bedirian#, Simon Gray, Alos Diallo.
+(Bioinformatics 2019). #Authors contributed equally.

 Feedforward regulation of Myc coordinates lineage-specific with housekeeping gene expression during B cell progenitor cell differentiation.
 Isabel Ferreirós Vidal, Thomas Carroll, Tianyi Zhang, Vincenzo Lagani, Ricardo N. Ramirez, Elizabeth Ing-Simmons, Alicia Garcia, Lee Cooper, Ziwei Liang, Georgios Papoutsoglou, Gopuraja Dharmalingam, Ya Guo, Sonia Tarazona, Sunjay J. Fernandes, Peri Noori, Gilad Silberberg, Amanda G. Fisher, Ioannis Tsamardinos, Ali Mortazavi, Boris Lenhard, Ana Conesa , Jesper Tegner, Matthias Merkenschlager, David Gomez-Cabrero (PLOS Biology 2019).